Lukasz-pluszczewski/simple-express/README.md

 });
 ```

+#### Reserved object keys
+Because object keys can be used as route paths but also as method names (like get, post etc.) or as names like path, handlers and routes here is the list of reserved key names that can't be used as route paths:

+Please note that all of those can be used with slash at the beginning like `/path`.
+Only exactly listed strings are reserved.
+- path
+- handlers
+- routes
+- get
+- post
+- put
+- delete
+- del
+- options
+- patch
+- head
+- checkout
+- copy
+- lock
+- merge
+- mkactivity
+- mkcol
+- move
+- m-search
+- notify
+- purge
+- report
+- search
+- subscribe
+- trace
+- unlock
+- unsubscribe

+If you need to register a route with one of these strings as path, you can use one of the other route formats.

 ### Config
-By default, JSON body parser and cors middlewares are configured.
+By default, JSON body parser, cors and cookie parser middlewares are configured.
 You can change their configuration or disable them.
 `config` object consist of the following fields:
 - **cors**: *object|false* cors config.
 If set to `false`, the cors middleware will not by applied.
 - **jsonBodyParser**: *object|false* JSON body parser config.
 If set to `false` the body parser middleware will not be applied.